trothr/blog/truth.cowboy/2020/20200617-how-i-met-your-mother.md

 Apologies to the hermits; you know who you are!
 But to those who want to put yourselves out there (you know who you are!), don't fear.

+And don't sweat the exploding bedrooms or prepping problems.
+(If you need help tying a necktie, gimme a call.
+I'll help.)

 2020-06-17 Wednesday